Student Identity Verification

 - Faculty has access to student information specific to their advisement assignment.

-- Registrar’s Office has access to all student admission and enrollment information.
+- Academic Records’s Office has access to all student admission and enrollment information.

 - Business Office has access to all budget information for each department including student scholarships, grants.